ayshahrah/seg/index.md

 ### Interpersonal Skills

 Technical skills are not enough to be a professional in software engineering!
 In today's competitive working environments, soft skills are imperative and not less important than technical skills.
-Furthermore, developing a new business or establishing a tech start-up needs an additional type of a skill-set in entrepreneurship.
+Furthermore, developing a new business or establishing a tech start-up needs an additional type of skill-set in entrepreneurship.

 - [Soft Skills](ss.md)
 - [Entrepreneurship Skills](es.md)

 ### Learning Process

-To get a full advantage of this guide, it is highly recommended to first select a role from the specialized learning paths listed above.
+To get full advantage of this guide, it is highly recommended to first select a role from the specialized learning paths listed above.
 Then, begin the following self-development process: learning, practicing, networking, and teaching.
 These steps are overlapped, iterative, and should be a life-long journey.

 ![](Slide9.JPG "Methodology")

 - **Learning**: a self-learning process to increase the learner's knowledge based on available online resources.
 The learner can leverage the collected resources available in this guide for each specialized role.
 These collections contain up-to-date, high-quality, and free-of-cost online learning resources.

 - **Practicing**: using software tools and technologies to improve the learner's practical skills.
 The learner can utilize open source and free software tools.
-Learner can also gain a trial access to some commercial software tools to apply the acquired theoretical knowledge.
+The learner can also gain trial access to some commercial software tools to apply the acquired theoretical knowledge.

 - **Networking**: joining and connecting with professional and specialized online communities.
-This allows the learner to keep updated with latest trends and technologies in a selected learning path.
+This allows the learner to keep updated with the latest trends and technologies in a selected learning path.
 Furthermore, networking provides a medium for asking questions and getting help in resolving encountered issues.

 - **Teaching**: this process helps in keeping the learner more focused and connected with others through knowledge sharing and open discussions.
 In addition, teaching can help in sharpening the learner's soft skills like confidence, communication, presentation, speaking, etc.